Midnight Sun in Iceland

 Magic Light in Early Summer

 But at some spots we did have some luck though, as you can see on this month's image.
 We were sitting for quite a while at the rim of this remote red crater in the Icelandic Highlands facing dense fog and almost zero visibility.
 Then suddenly within seconds the scenery changed dramatically.
-High winds moved the fog and the clouds with high speed and just before midnight, when the sun was about to set, it bathed the fog in an amazing golden light.
+A strong breeze moved the fog and the clouds with high speed and just before midnight, when the sun was about to set, it bathed the fog in an amazing golden light.
 So glad we had our cameras set up on the tripods ready to shoot!
 The magic lasted but 2 or 3 minutes!
-After that the "initial state" was soon restored and we couldn't hardly notice the small crater lake anymore and sometimes not even the hand before one's face...
+After that the "initial state" was soon restored and we couldn't see the small crater lake anymore and sometimes hardly notice the hand before one's face...

 Right place, right time.
-Just like a couple of days earlier when the weather forecast led us to famous Lakagigar for the midnight sun - which did not show up, but at least provided us (many hours later...) one of the craziest sunrise moments ever.
+Just like a couple of days earlier when the weather forecast enticed us to pay a visit to famous Lakagigar.
+The midnight sun did not show up as planned, but at least it provided us (many hours later...) with one of the craziest sunrise moments ever.
 Guess we will leave that story to be told another time, maybe when showing next month's image... ;-)